libavg/libavg/sphinxdoc/player.rst

             projectors) and when the automatic functions return wrong values (which happens, unfortunately, because of operating system deficiencies).

+        .. py:method:: callFromThread(pyfunc)

+            Executes :py:attr:`pyfunc` in the main thread of execution, in the next event handling phase.
+This method is the only libavg method that is thread-safe and can be called from secondary threads of execution. :py:attr:`pyfunc` can be any python callable, including any libavg methods.

         .. py:method:: clearInterval(id) -> bool

             Stops a timeout, an interval or an onFrameHandler from being called.